joomla/rfc/proposed/rfc-meta.md

 ## 1. Summary

-For a sustainable success of the Joomla project, Features and Specifications need to be well-thought and generally accepted.
+For a sustainable success of the Joomla project, **Processes**, **Features** and **Specifications** need to be well-thought and generally accepted.
 At the time of this writing (Jan 2020), the organisation does not have a defined process to ensure this.

-This proposal aims to define a way to enable everybody in the community to suggest features or specifications, and to define, how the community / project decides on the proposal.
+This proposal aims to define a way to enable everybody in the community to suggest processes, features or specifications, and to define, how the community / project decides on the proposal.

 ## 2. Why Bother?

-During the *Forum for the Future* event in January 2020, there was an overwhelming consensus about the need to act more professional.
+During the **Forum for the Future** event in January 2020, there was an overwhelming consensus about the need to act more professional.

-The project is encountering long-standing showstoppers for the release of Joomla 4.0, which could have been avoided by a *think-first-then-implement* approach.
+The project is encountering long-standing showstoppers for the release of Joomla 4.0, which could have been avoided by a **think-first-then-implement** approach.
 An RfC (*Request for Comments*) process is an appropriate tool to address this kind of problems, and will additionally increase the (not only the perceived) professionalism of the project.